filt3rek/hscript-template/README.md

 ```haxe
 @:template( "my/path/to/templateFile" ) public function render( arg1, arg2... );
 ```
-**Note** : *The source file path is relative to the class file.
+**Note** : *With the automatic build, the source file path is relative to the class file.
+With manual you can specify if it's relative to the class or not by adjusting the `isFullPath` argument.
 Extension isn't important.
 You can also specify another template meta that will be used to detect template functions to generate.
 By default `@:template()` is used but if you want to use `cheese` just do that* :
 ```
 --macro ftk.format.Template.buildTemplates( null, "cheese" )
 ```